 Access to 3D printing technology, or desktop fabrication, helps PUSD schools to become 21st century teaching environments with the ability to teach the skills that our students are going to need to be successful in the future.

 In their report, the New Media Consortium (a global advisory board of education thought leaders) and the IEEE identified 3D printers in schools as one of the top technologies, trends, and challenges that will impact STEM+ education over the next five years.

 3D Printing is allowing students to bring their ideas to life.
-PUSD teachers and students have a 3D printers and instruction in every school to help them learn core science, technology, engineering, arts, and mathematics (STEAM) principles.
+PUSD teachers and students have 3D printers and instruction in our schools to help them learn core science, technology, engineering, arts, and mathematics (STEAM) principles.

 3D Printers Impact in Our Schools